eee-Andrew/WebPage_Future_is_Robotics/README.md

 # WebPage Future is Robotics

 This repository contains a PHP/MySQL web application inspired by the CrunchLabs landing page.
-It includes:
+It focuses on a public-facing catalog and a lightweight admin area for maintaining product information.

+## Features

-- A public storefront that focuses on the product catalog with per-item photos, captions, and prices.
+- Responsive storefront that displays every robotics kit with its database ID, caption, price, and inventory quantity.
-- User registration and login backed by secure password hashing.
-- An admin dashboard for viewing user/product statistics and managing inventory.
-- A MySQL schema for users and product catalog data.
+- Simple admin pages for adding or removing products—no site login is required, so only your MariaDB/MySQL password is needed.
+- Sample catalog data and SVG placeholders so the grid is populated immediately after importing the schema.
+- Automatic base-path detection so the site keeps working even if you rename the project folder.

 ## Prerequisites